jormaechea/git-web/README.md

 git ci # Open your CI/CD provider

 git ci -e ID # Open a CI/CD execution details

+git prs # Open PRs list

+git pr # Create a new PR from current branch to master

+git pr -s feature/1-my-feature -d develop # Create a PR from a feature branch to develop branch

+git issues # Open issues list
 ```

+For more information, use `git help [command]` or `git [command] --help`.
+For example: `git help web`.

 ## :question: Why?